Deeply Shape-guided Cascade for Instance Segmentation: Introduction

-Mask Refining R-CNN is easy to implement and can be trained end-to end.
-Without bells and whistles, it consistently outperform the strong Mask R-CNN baseline by 1.5 box AP and 1.1 mask AP on the validation set of COCO 2017, as well as, 1.6 box AP and 1.0 mask AP on the test-dev set of COCO 2017.
+DSC is easy to implement and can be trained end-to end.
+Without bells and whistles, on average, it consistently outperforms the state-of-the-art instance segmentation cascade, HTC~\cite{Ref:ChenPWXLSF0SOLL19}, with different backbones by 2.1 box AP and 1.5 mask AP on COCO 2017 \texttt{val} and 1.9 box AP and 1.4 mask AP on COCO 2017 \texttt{test-dev}, thanks to the positive feedback loop between mask prediction and bounding box detection.
+It is worth mentioning that DSC is good at segmenting huddled instances, \emph{i.e.}, instances that are crowded together as shown in Fig.\ref{fig:huddle instances}, benefited from the shape guidances.
+We carefully select a subset of COCO 2017 \texttt{val} which contains a high portion of huddle instances.
+DSC achieves significant improvements compared with other methods on this subset.

-Our main contributions are two-fold: (1) We propose Shape-aware RoIAlign, a mask guided RoI feature extraction strategy, which explicitly addresses the noisy ROI feature problem and the ill-posed training problem caused by huddled instances.
-(2) We realize Shape-aware RoIAlign in a new framework, MR R-CNN, which extends Mask R-CNN by adding a refining module for updating predictions based on the RoI features re-computed by Shape-aware RoIAlign.
-It consistently outperforms Mask R-CNN under different setups, \textit{e.g.}, datasets and networks backbones.
+To sum up, our main contribution is the proposal of a new cascade architecture for precise instance segmentation.
+It explores a different direction to leverage the relationship between bounding box detection and mask segmentation, forming a positive feedback loop between the two tasks by introducing shape guidances into bounding box detection.
+It achieves consistent and substantial improvements over the state-of-the-art instance segmentation cascade, Hybrid Task Cascade (HTC)~\cite{Ref:ChenPWXLSF0SOLL19}, on the COCO dataset.